 Types Of Uninsured Motorist Coverage

-Uninsured motorist coverage, often called "UM coverage" is broken into two categories:
+Uninsured motorist coverage, often called "UM/UIM coverage" is broken into two categories:

 - Uninsured motorist bodily injury coverage: pays the cost of your medicals bills if you're injured in an accident.
 If you are injured by an uninsured driver and don't have UM coverage, Med Pay coverage, personal injury protection (PIP), or your own medical insurance, you would be responsible for your own hospital bills.